surbhiagrawal-spec/TeleLearn_AI/README.md

 - [ ] Export quiz results as PDF
 - [ ] Mobile PWA support

----

-## 📄 License

-MIT License — free to use for educational purposes.

----

 *Built as an AI-powered B.Tech project demonstrating Flask, RAG, LLM integration, and full-stack web development.*